Just when I thought I’d seen everything that could amaze me, along comes Miyoko Shida, who performed an astonishing (more…)

 To introduce you to my book, Through God’s Eyes: Finding Peace and Purpose in a Troubled World, I am pleased to present excerpts from all nineteen chapters.

-But first, a bonus excerpt.
-In the book, I’ve included a personal story at the end of every chapter that offers an example of how to apply the wisdom contained in that particular chapter.
-So let’s begin with one of those stories.
+I’ve included a personal story at the end of every chapter that offers an example of how to apply the wisdom contained in that particular chapter.
+Let’s begin with one of those stories.

 CHAPTER THIRTEEN: SEE EVERY MOMENT AS A GIFT